ripgooglewave/Walle/README.md

 What you need:
 * Computer (Mac/Linux or Windows)
 * 1 Mbot Ranger from makeblock (http://www.makeblock.com/robot-kit-series-STEM/mbot-ranger)

+OR

-* (You can also use an Auriga and plug in the components you want http://www.makeblock.com/electronic-robot-kit-series-STEM/me-auriga)
+* 1 Auriga and plug in the components you want (http://www.makeblock.com/electronic-robot-kit-series-STEM/me-auriga)